plausible/docs/docs/ecommerce-revenue-tracking.md

 ## 2. Add a new custom event and specify the currency of your choice

 Go to your [site settings](website-settings.md) and in the "**Goals**" section click on the "**Add goal**" button.
-Choose "**Custom event**" as the goal trigger, enter the goal name in the "**Event name**" field, tick to "**Enable Revenue Tracking**" and set the currency of your choice.
+Choose "**Custom event**" as the goal trigger, enter the goal name in the "**Event name**" field, switch to "**Enable Revenue Tracking**" and set the base currency of your choice.
 This currency will be used for total and average revenue metrics in the dashboard.
 Note that the currency for a specific event cannot be changed later.

 <img alt="Add goal and choose your currency" src={useBaseUrl('img/plausible-ecommerce-currency-goal.png')} />

 ## 3. Start sending the revenue data from your site

 You can now start sending revenue data from your site alongside custom events.
+You can send the revenue data in the currency that the purchase was made in too and we'll convert it to your goal's base currency.

-How to do it depends on the way you've set up custom events.
+How to send revenue data depends on the way you've set up custom events.
 You can either use [the CSS class name approach](custom-event-goals.md):

 ```javascript
 <button class="plausible-event-name=Purchase plausible-revenue-amount=10.29 plausible-revenue-currency=EUR"></button>